First Read the Fine Print

 2. Every industry today has plenty of fine print in their goods and services which include disclaimers, terms, conditions, deems, etc., running to several pages or volumes and written by experts with full of legal jargon aimed to keep every pesky customer at bay.
 On close examination of current business practices, it’s still a ‘Take it or leave it policy’, but with some very clever disguise and worse than before.

 3. Today, the customer often believes he has a choice of vendors and services and can demand his whims and fancies in the name of customer satisfaction.
 However, all this roaring, threatening and arm-twisting is only till the customer signs on the dotted line or accepts an agreement of one of his choice vendors.
 Once a customer signs on the dotted line or even opens a package without reading or understanding the fine print, there is no way the customer can get an upper hand over the seller, nor will any law or court help him or her.

 4. Apart from the catchy differences in customer luring big print, the fine print of every company is almost identical and is designed to handle every possible customer conflict situation.
 There is no way one can start using a product or service today without accepting the vendor’s agreement in advance.

-5. It is due to fine print that more than 90% of insurance claims are not settled, repairs not done free, warranties not applicable, and so on.
+5. It’s due to fine print that more than 90% of insurance claims are not settled, repairs not done free, warranties not applicable, and so on.

-6. On the other hand, fine print is also a necessary evil.
-Without it unscrupulous customers will take sellers for a nasty ride.
+6. On the other hand, the fine print is also a necessary evil.
+Without it, unscrupulous customers will take sellers for a nasty ride.
 Even if you start a business you will need to have a fine print for your goods and services.

-And we can conclude this chapter with a quote from W C Fields, ‘A thing worth having is a thing worth cheating for.’
+And we can conclude this chapter with a quote from W C Fields who said, ‘A thing worth having is a thing worth cheating for.’